-- (a) the care provided does not meet EEC health and safety standards; - (b) the care provided is not in the best interest of the children served; or
+(a) the care provided does not meet EEC health and safety standards;

-(c) the educator/provider fails to follow EEC regulations, policies, procedures, or contract requirements.
+(b) the care provided is not in the best interest of the children served; or

-(4) Payment for Child Care Absences.
-Educators/Providers shall not be paid by the Commonwealth for more than 45 child absence days per authorized child in a 12 month authorization period, more than 15 absences per authorized child during an initial twelve week provisional authorization, or for more than two instances of Excessive Unexplained Absences per authorized child.
+(c)\the educator/provider fails to follow EEC regulations, policies, procedures, or contract requirements.

-10.10: Denial and/or Termination of Services
+:--(4) Payment for Child Care Absences.
+Educators/Providers shall not be paid by the Commonwealth for more than 45 child absence days per authorized child in a 12 month authorization period, more than 15 absences per authorized child during an initial twelve week provisional authorization, or for more than three consecutivetwo instances of Excessive Uunexplained Aabsences per authorized child. without written approval from EEC.

-Parents aggrieved by the denial or termination of their DTA authorization for a child care subsidy may request a fair hearing on the matter from DTA in accordance with DTA regulations and policies.
-Parents aggrieved by the denial or termination of their eligibility for DCF-related child care services may request a fair hearing on the matter from DCF in accordance with DCF regulations and policies.
-All others whose subsidies are terminated, or denied may request EEC to review the decision through the EEC Review Process, as specified at 606 CMR 10.11.
+10.10: Denial, Reduction and/or Termination of Services

-(1) Reasons for Denial.
-In accordance with EEC policies, EEC may deny child care subsidies for the following reasons:
+Parents aggrieved by the denial, reduction or termination of their DTA authorization for a child care subsidy may request a fair hearing on the matter from DTA in accordance with DTA regulations and policies.
+Parents aggrieved by the denial, reduction or termination of their eligibility for supportiveDCF-related child care services may request a fair hearing on the matter from DCF in accordance with DCF regulations and policies.
+All others whose subsidies are terminated, reduced or denied may request EEC to review the decision through the EEC Review Process, as specified at 606 CMR 10.1411.

-- (a) lack of service need;
+(1) Reasons for Denial-or-Termination.
+In accordance with EEC policies, EEC may deny child care subsidies may be terminateddenied for reasons including, but not limited to, for the following reasons:

-- (b) lack of financial eligibility, including but not limited to, exceeding income or asset limits;
+(a) lack of service need;

-- (c) outstanding unpaid parent fee balance;
+(b) lack of financial eligibility, including but not limited to, exceeding income or asset limits;